 We were two eggheads in love, young and partially employed.
 I had just finished my dissertation about nature and frontier writing in the early United States.
 An undistinguished career awaited.
 No fellowships.
 No job.
 Julie needed a year to on finish her own thesis, and she was paying ridiculous rent in Manhattan.
-We were stuck on the adjunct track, soon to join New York City’s vast intellectual underclass — the great ranks of half-washed scholars who lurk outside the steps of the Public Library on frosty February mornings, waiting for the reading room to open, who piece together part-time gigs at the most distant of outerborough campuses, who throw potato salad at their mentors lecturing on Dada, and and who hide pricey university press titles in the Strand Bookstore basement, until their next paycheck comes.
+We were stuck on the adjunct track, soon to join New York City’s vast intellectual underclass — the great ranks of half-washed scholars who lurk outside the steps of the Public Library on frosty February mornings, waiting for the reading room to open; who piece together part-time gigs at the most distant of outerborough campuses; who hide pricey university press titles in the Strand Bookstore basement, until their next paycheck comes.
 We needed a change of place.

 We saved up money for conferences, ignoring a ballooning credit card debt.
 Early one Spring, we traveled to Virginia.
 Julie had a paper to give in Richmond.
 We would be in the area, so I scheduled an appointment with an historian at UVa.
 The historian and I had corresponded occasionally.
 I wrote him about early territorial government in the United States; he gave me a long critique (single spaced, ten point pica font) of my dissertation proposal, demolishing my argument.
 I wanted to thank the historian.
 Maybe angle for a grant.